Gameplay

 Possibly aim to complete the Throne Events early.
 All are very useful.

 Up to you to spend time and money (i.e. battles) on the Workshop and Spell Research when you see fit.
-Nevertheless, it MUST be done before the Final Emperor, at which stage there is no more Time Jump (= impossible to for spell researches to complete or for Workshop items to be available in shops).
+Nevertheless, it MUST be done before the Final Emperor, at which stage there is no more Time Jump (= impossible for Workshop items to be available in shops) but spell researches complete with a Black Screen event.

 See also the Money Management section.